imdeepmind/imdeepmind.github.io/docs/programming-languages/python/loop-control-functions.md

   4
   ```

-- **pass**: Does nothing, used as a placeholder where code is syntactically required but We don't want any action to be taken.
+- **pass**: Does nothing, used as a placeholder where code is syntactically required but we don't want any action to be taken.
   ```python
   for i in range(5):
       if i == 3: